Netball and the Olympic Movement: Olympic recognition of the INF

 Delays happened because of the structure of INF and the required material was not ready for presenting before INF's Council until 1983.
 During this four-year waiting period, Jamaica and Bermuda continued to agitate for the Federation to speed the process along as attaining recognition would provide their region with additional funding and make it easier to grow the sport regionally.
 The second application was eventually rejected in 1983, with the IOC claiming the sport had "limited popularity".
 While netball was not able to gain Olympic recognition during this period, it did gain recognition from General Assembly of International Sports Federations.
 This allowed netball to be played at the World Games in 1985.

-Because of the 1983 rejection, an earlier idea that had been tried and failed in 1979 was revisited: Creating regional Federations for the Americas, Europe, Oceania and Asia, regional groupings mirroring that of the Olympic organisers.
+Because of the 1983 rejection, an earlier idea that had been tried and failed in 1979 was revisited: Creating regional federations for the Americas, Europe, Oceania and Asia, regional groupings mirroring that of the Olympic organisers.
 This was implemented by 1987, which was rejected later that year because the sport did not meet all the criteria established and it was not yet a global sport.
 The IOC viewed the sport as one belonging only to the Commonwealth of Nations.
-While the netball was rejected for a third time, the New Zealand hosts of the 1990 Commonwealth Games managed to get the sport to have demonstration status, with the news of this being announced in 1987.
+While netball was rejected for a third time, the New Zealand hosts of the 1990 Commonwealth Games managed to get the sport to have demonstration status, with the news of this being announced in 1987.
 That same year, netball also gained full member status from the General Assembly of International Sports Federations In the meantime, the IOC did provide the Federation with a grant, though none of this grant money was used by 1991.
 Because of what appeared to be the unlikely recognition by the IOC, the Federation urged its national members to seek membership with their national Olympic committees so national federations could access national funding in order to help grow the sport inside their home countries.